gbdev/pandocs/content/Reducing_Power_Consumption.md

 ```

 The vblank_flag is used to determine whether the HALT period has been
-terminated by a VBlank interrupt or by another interrupt.
+terminated by a V-Blank interrupt or by another interrupt.

-Another possibility is, if your game uses no other interrupt than VBlank
+Another possibility is, if your game uses no other interrupt than V-Blank
-(or uses no interrupts), to only enable VBlank interrupts and simply use
+(or uses no interrupts), to only enable V-Blank interrupts and simply use
 a HALT instruction, which will only resume main code execution when a
-VBlank occurs.
+V-Blank occurs.

-Remember, when using HALT to wait between VBlanks, that your interrupt
+Remember, when using HALT to wait between V-Blanks, that your interrupt
 handlers MUST enable interrupts (using EI before returning, or
 better, using the RETI instruction)